aman-gill/riscv_rv32i/README.md

-Design for RISC-V RV32I processor
+Design for Process with RISC-V RV32I ISA

 Directory structure